konishon/data-dengue-situation-report-nepal-2024/README.md

 - Extract tables from a PDF document using `pdfplumber`.
 - Convert the extracted tables into a `pandas` DataFrame.
 - Save the DataFrame to an Excel file with a name derived from the original PDF file.
-- Command-line interface for easy use.

-## Requirements

-To run this script, you need to have Python installed along with the following Python libraries:

-- `pdfplumber`
-- `pandas`
-- `openpyxl`

 ### Installation